API Terms of Use

 Customer API-Specific Indemnification

-In addition to, and not in limitation of, Customer’s indemnification obligations under the Enterprise Terms of Service or the Individual User Terms of Service (as applicable), Customer shall defend, indemnify, and hold harmless Luma and its affiliates, officers, directors, employees, contractors, and agents from and against any and all third-party claims, demands, actions, proceedings, damages, losses, liabilities, costs, and expenses (including reasonable attorneys’ fees and court costs) arising out of or related to: (a) any claim by an API User or any third party arising out of or related to Customer’s API integration, Customer Services, or Customer’s distribution of or access to Output through the APIs; (b) any claim arising from the acts, omissions, content, conduct, or activities of any API User; (c) Customer’s failure to comply with the downstream user requirements set forth in Section 4 of these API Terms; or (d) any claim that Customer’s API integration, Customer Services, or Customer’s use of the APIs or Output infringes, misappropriates, or violates any intellectual property, privacy, publicity, or other rights of any third party.
+In addition to, and not in limitation of, Customer's indemnification obligations under the Enterprise Terms of Service or the Individual User Terms of Service (as applicable), Customer shall defend, indemnify, and hold harmless Luma and its affiliates, officers, directors, employees, contractors, and agents from and against any and all third-party claims, demands, actions, proceedings, damages, losses, liabilities, costs, and expenses (including reasonable attorneys' fees and court costs) arising out of or related to: (a) any claim by an API User or any third party arising out of or related to Customer's API integration, Customer Services, or Customer's distribution of or access to Output through the APIs; (b) any claim arising from the acts, omissions, content, conduct, or activities of any API User; (c) Customer's failure to comply with the downstream user requirements set forth in Section 4 of these API Terms; or (d) any claim that Customer's API integration, Customer Services, or Customer's use of the APIs or Output infringes, misappropriates, or violates any intellectual property, privacy, publicity, or other rights if any third party.

 Documentation and Support